gopinathsjsu/individualProject/README.md

   ![](202IndividualProject/src/screenshots/State.PNG)

-  Have used the state pattern to move between various states of the order such as billing, valid and invalid order state which gives flexibilty in handling functionality such as output for each state.
+  Have used the state pattern to move between various states of the order such as billing, valid and invalid order state which gives flexibilty in handling functionality such as output for each state and also gives flexibilty to add more states in the future to handle more functionality in the future.

-- State Pattern
+- Facade Pattern

   ![](202IndividualProject/src/screenshots/Facade.PNG)